Badge 1

 Some crimes, especially those committed on campus, could lead to expulsion or suspension of financial aid/scholarships.

-The attorneys at Klein Burdett & Associates have successfully defended college students attending over 25 colleges and universities statewide for offense such as:
+The attorneys at Ellis B. Klein & Associates have successfully defended college students attending over 25 colleges and universities statewide for offense such as:

 Underage Drinking